x-govuk/govuk-eleventy-plugin/docs/options.md

 ## Service navigation options

-In addition to the [options available for the service navigation component](https://design-system.service.gov.uk/components/service-navigation/), the following options can be set for `serviceNavigation`:
+Alongside [options available for the service navigation component](https://design-system.service.gov.uk/components/service-navigation/), the following options can be set for `serviceNavigation`:

 {{ govukTable({
   firstCellIsHeader: true,